Anderson Injury Lawyers | April 18, 2019 | Car Accidents

-A crash that involved a collision between a driver and multiple bicyclists from 2012 is still making the news due to its strange circumstances.
+A crash that involved a collision between a driver and multiple bicyclists in 2012 is still making the news due to its strange circumstances.

 I think it’s safe to say that the boys should not have been out at 1:30 in the morning riding bicycles that were not properly outfitted with lights to be seen in the dark, but that does not make it possible for the driver to sue a grieving family and the two other boys involved- especially because Simon is suing for about the combined cost of the two lawsuits against her.